 You plan to choose one of these methods and use it to make 100 1-dollar bets using the method chosen.
-Using the Central Limit Theorem, estimate the probability of winning any money for each of the two games.
-Compare your estimates with the actual probabilities, which can be shown, from exact calculations, to equal .437 and .509 to three decimal places.
+Which gives you the higher probability of winning at least 20 dollars?
+Which gives you the higher probability of winning any money?

-13 In Example 9.6 find the largest value of p that gives probability .954 that the first decimal place is correct.

-- 14 It has been suggested that Example 9.6 is unrealistic, in the sense that the probabilities of errors are too low.
+- 13 In Example 9.6 find the largest value of p that gives probability .954 that the first decimal place is correct. - 14 It has been suggested that Example 9.6 is unrealistic, in the sense that the probabilities of errors are too low.
 Make up your own (reasonable) estimate for the distribution m(x), and determine the probability that a student's grade point average is accurate to within .05.
-Also determine the probability that it is accurate to within .5. - 15 Find a sequence of uniformly bounded discrete independent random variables $\{X_n\}$ such that the variance of their sum does not tend to $\infty$ as $n \to \infty$ , and such that their sum is not asymptotically normally distributed.
+Also determine the probability that it is accurate to within .5.

+15 Find a sequence of uniformly bounded discrete independent random variables $\{X_n\}$ such that the variance of their sum does not tend to ∞ as $n \to \infty$, and such that their sum is not asymptotically normally distributed.